US approves oil, gas leasing plan for Alaska Wildlife refuge

 Environmental groups immediately assailed opening the refuge and promised litigation.

 “The Trump administration’s so-called review process for their shameless sell-off of the Arctic Refuge has been a sham from the start.
-We’ll see them in court,” said Lena Moffitt with the Sierra Club’s Our Wild America campaign.
+We’ll see them in court,” Lena Moffitt with the Sierra Club’s Our Wild America campaign, said in a statement.

-“Our climate is in crisis, oil prices have cratered, and major banks are pulling out of Arctic financing right and left,” Adam Kolton, Executive Director at Alaska Wilderness League, said.
-“And yet the Trump administration continues its race to liquidate our nation’s last great wilderness, putting at risk the indigenous peoples and iconic wildlife that depend on it.”
+Matt Lee-Ashley, a senior fellow with the Center for American Progress, said the Interior decision won’t stand.

+“The environmental analysis underpinning this decision is so laughably indefensible that either the courts or a future presidential administration will have no trouble tossing it in the dustbin of history,” Lee-Ashely said in a statement.

 By MARK THIESSEN